Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 ### Effort Fields

 You can enter/edit the start-date, end-date (i.e. the due-date), estimated, actual and remaining effort.
-From this the system will calculate the progress, percentage complete and producted final effort.
+From this the system will calculate the progress, percentage complete and projected final effort.

 The different effort values mean the following: